 Before you leave Australia:

-- check if your medication is legal in each country you're travelling to and what is required to take that medication into the country
+- check if your medication is legal in each country you're travelling to and what you need to do to take that medication into the country

 - get medical documents